DataDog/datadog-api-client-python/docs/v2/IncidentsApi.md

 configuration.unstable_operations["list_incidents"] = True

 # Enter a context with an instance of the API client
-with datadog_api_client.v2.ApiClient(configuration) as api_client:
+with ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = incidents_api.IncidentsApi(api_client)
     include = [
         IncidentRelatedObject("users"),
     ]  # [IncidentRelatedObject] | Specifies which types of related objects should be included in the response. (optional) page_size = 10  # int | Size for a given page. (optional) if omitted the server will use the default value of 10 page_offset = 0  # int | Specific offset to use as the beginning of the returned page. (optional) if omitted the server will use the default value of 0

     # example passing only required values which don't have defaults set
     # and optional values